AbheriRTB/sunaad-cp/README.md

 # sunaad-cp
-New sunned app developed using Flutter.
+New sunaad app developed using Flutter.
 Uses the existing sunaad-services REST APIs